Gathering Around the Word

 We're so glad you decided to join us today!

-When we meet in person, we take time to share our joys and concerns.
-Consider your past week.
-If you have any prayer requests, you can add them as a comment on this post.
+When we meet together, we take some time to share our weeks, and any prayer requests we may have.
+If you have a request to share, please add it as a comment to this post.
 When you are ready, use the prayer below (source) to get started.

 Conclusion